Cecilia8989/pands-project/README.md

   <img src=https://www.bogotobogo.com/python/scikit-learn/images/features/iris-data-set.png>
 </p>

-### Import dataset
+<h3> Import dataset </h3>

+#### Import data set from an online location to a csv

 As a first task, The dataset need to be imported and transformed in a CSV [[3]](https://www.angela1c.com/projects/iris_project/downloading-iris/).
 I have:
 - imported the iris dataset from the [UCI Machine learning repository](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/) in data format
-- changed the column names to correspond with the attribute information
+- changed the column names to correspond with the attribute information in a nice format
 - and saved the dataset as a CSV

 To avoid having Python download the dataset every time the main script is executed, I created a separate script called **downloadiris.py**.